The Angry Birds Movie 2

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 23% of the runtime.
 This demonstrates the protagonist's commitment to Red reluctantly agrees to form a truce and team up with the pigs.
 They create a combined team to infiltrate Eagle Island and stop the threat.
 Red actively chooses cooperation despite his reservations., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat The team successfully infiltrates Zeta's base and appears to have a chance to stop her plan.
+Significantly, this crucial beat The team successfully infiltrates Zeta's base and appears to have a chance to stop her plan.
 False victory as they think they're winning, but Zeta is more formidable than expected.
 Stakes are raised., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 71 minutes (73% through) represents the emotional nadir.
 Here, The team's plan fails catastrophically.
 Red and Silver have their breaking point argument.
 Red's ego and need to be the solo hero has cost them their chance.
-The superweapon is about to launch and destroy both islands., reveals the protagonist at their lowest point.
+The superweapon is about to launch and destroy both islands., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 79% of the runtime.
 Red apologizes to Silver and the team, genuinely embracing the idea that they need to work together.
 He lets go of individual glory.
 The team reunites with new understanding and shared purpose., demonstrating the transformation achieved throughout the journey.